MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

-Gas pillar in the Eagle Nebula.
-Computer illus- tration based on a Hubble Space Telescope image showing a dark pillar of dense molecular hydrogen and dust in the Eagle Nebula (M16).
-Ultraviolet light from young stars evaporates gas from the 1 light-year long pillar, creating the blue halo- like effect.
-The small protrusions on the pillar contain globules of even denser gas which are embryonic stars; these have been dubbed Evaporating Gaseous Globules (EGGs).
-The evaporation of the pillar limits the amount of gas and dust which these embryonic stars can gather.
+Gas pillars in the Eagle Nebula.
+Computer artwork of dark pillars of dense molecular hydrogen and dust in the Eagle Nebula (M16).
+The pillars are one light year in length and the most dense parts are known as evaporating gaseous globules (EGGs), which contain embryonic stars.
+Ultraviolet radiation from nearby young stars evaporates the gas from the pillars, limiting the amount of gas and dust the embryonic stars can gather.
 The Eagle Nebula is about 7000 light years from Earth.

 Model release not required.
 Property release not required.